5 reasons to book alternative accommodations for business travel

-A 2016 Airbnb Travel Spend Findings report by Rocketrip found that the average daily rate (ADR) for business travelers who stayed in Airbnbs was 41 percent lower than the average daily rate (ADR) for traditional hotels in urban markets worldwide.
+A 2016 Airbnb Travel Spend Findings report by Rocketrip found that the average daily rate (ADR) for travelers who stayed in Airbnbs for work trips was 41 percent lower than the average daily rate (ADR) for traditional hotels in urban markets worldwide.
 Savings on ADRs from staying in Airbnb varied by market, according to the report, from $68 savings per night in Austin to $131 in San Francisco and $147 in Washington DC.

 Those cost savings are available worldwide for companies that have incorporated Airbnb for Work into their travel program.
-RingCentral books travelers into Airbnb properties in the U.S. and internationally, where the company has offices in Russia, Ukraine, China, and the Philippines.
+RingCentral books travelers into Airbnb corporate rentals in the U.S. and internationally, where the company has offices in Russia, Ukraine, China, and the Philippines.
 “If people go to our office in Russia, they will pay $82 per night on Airbnb in some prime locations versus paying an average of $200 per night for a hotel,” said Elena Warburton, Director of Global Travel for RingCentral Inc., a cloud communications provider.
 “That’s a no-brainer, it’s great savings.”

 2. Inventory options